To start using Algolia in your Magento installation, follow the steps in this video or on the page below.

 $ $ modman init modman clone https://github.com/algolia/algoliasearch-magento.git

-Alternatively, you can install the extension manually by downloading the files from our GitHub repository and placing the files in their designated directories.
+Alternatively, you can install the extension manually by downloading the files from Algolia’s Magento GitHub repository and placing the files in their designated directories.

 Create your account with the sign-up wizard.

-Pay attention while picking a data center during the sign-up.
+Pay attention when picking a data center during the sign-up.
 For performance reasons, it’s best to pick the one closest to the data center of your Magento installation.

 To configure the Magento extension, you need the following Algolia credentials:

-You can find these credentials on the Algolia Dashboard, on the API keys page from the menu.
+You can find these credentials on the Algolia dashboard’s API keys page.

 In the administration section of your Magento project, navigate to System > Configuration > Catalog > Algolia Search and fill in the form with all the required information.